Dr Hashrul Rashid

 Dr Rashid is a cardiologist at Monash Health with a particular interest in interventional cardiology.
 He recently completed his cardiology training primarily through Monash Health and was recently awarded the RACP Trainee of the Year Award (2020).
 He is completing a PhD on CT-defined leaflet thrombosis following TAVI.
 He has multiple peer-reviewed articles and research awards, notably the CSANZ Registrar Research Prize (2019), TCT Asia Pacific Best Abstract Award (2016/2018) and Monash Health Clinical Research Award (2017).

 Dr Koshy is a cardiologist at Austin Health and currently undertaking interventional cardiology training alongside his doctoral research.
 His interests are coronary artery disease in patients with liver cirrhosis and perioperative assessment with invasive and non-invasive angiography.
 He has published in multiple peer-reviewed journals and his research is supported by the National Heart Foundation.

 Cardiologist, Royal Melbourne Hospital

 Dr Verma is a cardiologist with a particular interest in cardiac genomics and inherited arrhythmias.
 He graduated from the University of Tasmania and completed Basic Physician Training at the Royal Melbourne Hospital and undertook his cardiology advanced training at Monash Health.
 He is heavily involved in teaching BPTs, RMOs and medical students.
-Dr Verma is currently working as a Clinical Genetics cardiologist at Royal Melbourne Hospital.
+Dr Verma is currently working as a Clinical Genetics Fellow at Royal Melbourne Hospital.

 Dr Phillip Ngu